9:00 a.m. - 5:00 p.m.

 - Weapons (guns, knives, mace, clubs, etc.)

-- Phones or pagers of any kind
+- Cell phones, pagers, laptops, or smart phone/wireless communication devices of any kind

 - Handbags or hand-held wallets